The Florida Department of Health Office of Medical Marijuana Use (OMMU) https://knowthefactsmmj.com/patients/

-To apply for your state I.D., Our doctor will pre-qualify you and add you to the Medical Marijuana Use Registry, at which point you should receive an automated Email (check your junk mail folder) from the State with an application link, and another Email with your temporary password.
+To apply for your state I.D., Our doctor will pre-qualify you and add you to the Office of Medical Marijuana Use Patient Registry.
+You should soon receive an automated Email (possibly from MedicalMarijuanaUse@FLHealth.gov - check your junk mail folder) from the State with an application link, and another Email with your temporary password.
 Use the that link, the Email address you gave our office, and the temporary password to access your profile and complete your ID application.

 One Patient's Experience

 Read The Endocannabinoid System and Therapeutic Use of Medical Cannabis, THC and CBD, written by medical marijuana / cannabis patient, Cynthia Lan Sears, MS, CHES, CLEC.
 The article is linked on our site with her permission to use as a resource for other patients navigating their way through medical marijuana / cannabis treatment in Florida and elsewhere.

 Who is Growing & Dispensing Florida's Medical Marijuana / Cannabis?